frontity/frontity/packages/wp-source/README.md

 [![Version](https://img.shields.io/npm/v/@frontity/wp-source.svg)](https://www.npmjs.com/package/@frontity/wp-source) [![npm](https://img.shields.io/npm/dw/@frontity/wp-source)](https://www.npmjs.com/package/@frontity/wp-source) [![License: Apache--2.0](https://img.shields.io/badge/license-Apache%202-lightgrey)](https://github.com/frontity/frontity/blob/master/LICENSE)

-Source package of Frontity for self-hosted WordPress and WordPress.com sites
+Source package of Frontity for self-hosted WordPress and WordPress.com sites.
+It provides methods and structures tha can be used to access the data got from the REST API from your React components.

+Full info about this package can be found in the [docs](https://docs.frontity.org/api-reference-1/wordpress-source)

 ## Table of contents